-Looking for the best North Carolina Music Festivals!?
+Looking for the best North Carolina Music Festivals in 2022!?
 Well, you’ve come to the right place, and I’ve learned that the festivals in NC are as unique as the state itself!
 Diverse, fun and inclusive, the annual festival calendar is jam-packed year-round and will take you all over.

 From the cities of Charlotte and Raleigh, to the woods of Boone and the waves of Carolina Beach, the settings of North Carolina’s music festivals is what really sets them apart from the rest!